vqlion/vqlion/README.md

 🤙 Hi :D

-📖 I'm vqlion, student at INSA Lyon in France
+🌈 I'm vqlion, student at INSA Lyon in France
+📖 Currently working on a android/arduino project